DayaTani/agricola/README.md

 Replace 8080 with the port number you prefer.

 Once you've executed the command with the correct password and, if needed, an alternative port, the server will be launched and it will be ready to respond to incoming HTTP requests.

+### Basic Authentication Credentials

+Certain endpoints utilize the Basic authentication scheme to authenticate clients.
+The accepted username is `dayatani`.
+As mentioned earlier, the password is specified by the `PASSWORD` environment variable, which you can set when starting the mock server.

 ### Testing 500 Internal Server Error Response